OUR PROGRAMS & SERVICES

 Writers Open Mic Event

-Pathfinders will share and celebrate their personal growth and writing achievements at this public ticketed event in late 2022.
+Pathfinders will share and celebrate their personal growth and writing achievements at this public ticketed event in mid-2023.
 The event will also accommodate Pathfinders who wish to protect their anonymity by having well-know authors read out their story on their behalf.

 PATH 4 LIFE | Mentor Program